lusaisai/CrackInterviewCode/README.md

 CrackInterviewCode
 ==================

-Questions, answers and code for interviews best on book CrackCode.
+Questions, answers and code for interviews based on book CrackCode.